By: Marilyn L. Davis

 Stuck in Fear, So We Justify It

-While you’re honest and admit that you have not liked all aspects of your life, you will sometimes stay stuck in the mind-set that prompted the problems in your life and not attempt to change.
+While you’re honest and admit that you have not liked all aspects of your life, you will sometimes stay stuck in the mindset that prompted the problems in your life and you stubbornly refuse to change.

 Only when you are willing to replace rationalization and justification with healthy actions and the process that can help you change, will you change.
 Below are some of the ways you can stay stuck: